Considerations for Food Export

 - Does the UK site/facility need to be registered with importing country?

-- Does the production site need to be audited by an accredited auditor?
+- Does the production site need to be audited by an accredited auditor and how do you find one?

 - Are there any restrictions on marketing terms and claims?